 There are excellent guidelines available for the management of POI.
 The European Society of Human Reproduction and Embryology (ESHRE) offers up to date advice.
-They recommend that people with POI should be encouraged to use some form of replacement sex hormones (HRT or the COCP) and reassured that the perceived "risks" from HRT do not apply to them.
+They recommend that people with POI should be encouraged to use some form of replacement sex hormones (HRT or one of the estrogen containing contraceptive products) and be reassured that the usual perceived "risks" from HRT do not always apply to them.